Celebrate Black History

 Remembering the Early Defunct African American Pharmacy Schools

-The emergence of the early African American pharmacy schools ran parallel with the healthcare crisis following the Civil War, the period of post-Civil War Reconstruction, and the enforcement of “Jim Crow” laws from the the 1870s to the 1890s.
-Only two of those schools that were formed during the period exist today, which include Howard University and Xavier University of Louisiana Colleges of Pharmacy.
-Seven of the schools are now defunct but not before creating the path for diversity and inclusion in pharmacy that continues today.
+The rise of the first African American pharmacy schools coincided with the healthcare challenges that emerged after the Civil War, throughout the Reconstruction era, and during the enforcement of “Jim Crow” laws from the 1870s to the 1890s.
+Of the institutions established in that era, only Howard University and Xavier University of Louisiana College of Pharmacy remain today.
+Although seven of these schools have since closed, they played a crucial role in paving the way for ongoing diversity and inclusion in the field of pharmacy.

 University of West Tennessee College of Pharmacy